jinzhangf/monitor/README.md

 # monitor
-a monitor which transfer data between gui app and x11 server
+a monitor which transfers data between gui app and x11 server